Derived equivalence for quantum symplectic resolutions: Microlocal Derived Categories

-Alternatively, we can perform a quotient operation for the (dg enhanced, if one prefers) derived category $D((\alg,G,c)-\on{mod})$.
+We note here that there is an alternative construction of the (dg enhanced if one prefers) derived category $D(\E_{\resol}(c))$ using a quotient operation for (the dg enhancement of) the derived category $D((\alg,G,c)-\on{mod})$.
 Namely, we let $D((\alg,G,c)-\on{mod})^{uns}$ denote the full dg subcategory consisting of objects whose cohomologies have unstable support in the above sense.
 The associated full triangulated subcategory is thick.
 Passing to the quotient category, which we also denote by $D(\E_{\resol}(c))$, we obtain a dg enhanced triangulated category together with a cohomology functor $H^0: D(\E_{\resol}(c))\rightarrow \E_{\resol}(c)-\on{mod}$ (see \cite{Drinfeld}, especially Appendix A).

-It follows from the next lemma that the two constructions agree. \begin{lemma} Suppose that $D=D(A)$ is the (bounded or unbounded) derived category of an abelian category $A$, $T\subset A$ is a localizing subcategory, and $D(A/T)$ is the (corresponding bounded or unbounded, according to $D(A)$) derived category of $A/T$.
+The fact that the two constructions agree follows from the next lemma. \begin{lemma} Suppose that $D=D(A)$ is the (bounded or unbounded) derived category of an abelian category $A$, $T\subset A$ is a localizing subcategory, and $D(A/T)$ is the (corresponding bounded or unbounded, according to $D(A)$) derived category of $A/T$.
 Let $C$ denote the full subcategory of $D$ consisting of objects whose cohomologies (with respect to the standard $t$-structure) lie in $T$.
 Then the canonical map $D(A)\rightarrow D(A/T)$ induces an equivalence $D(A)/C\simeq D(A/T)$. \end{lemma}

 \begin{remark} The Verdier duality functor $M\mapsto \mathbb{D}_{\alg}(M) = \mathbb{R}\Hom_{\alg}(M,\alg)$ preserves singular support by Proposition D.4.2 of \cite{HTT} (the proposition immediately generalizes to our setting).
 It follows that Verdier duality descends to the microlocal derived category; we denote this induced functor still by $\mathbb{D}$. \end{remark}